deepik27/simple-toolchain-20210602121701501/README.md

 1. Click **Sync with IoT Platform** at top right of the page.

-A vehicle corresponding to your device must be listed in a table.
-Close and restart the mobile app.
-Now, your device is connected to the Fleet Management Starter Application.
-Go to **Map** or **Car Status** page in the app and see the status.
+A vehicle corresponding to deleted device must be removed from a table.
+Also, if you have added new device to IoT Platform manually, new vehicle is added to the table.

 ## Reporting defects
 To report a defect with the IoT for Automotive - Mobility Starter Application mobile app, go to the [Issues section](https://github.com/ibm-watson-iot/iota-starter-server-fm/issues) section.